phamnguyenthoainhi/pIoT-assignment2/README.md

     password: 123456<br/>
 #### Available Functions
 Users: <br/>
--Login/Register with username and password
+-Login/Register with username and password<br/>
 -Logout
 <br/>
 Admin: <br/>
--View car rental history
+-View car rental history<br/>
--Search users and cars
+-Search users and cars<br/>
--Add, remove and modify information of users and cars -Report car with issue, then the engineer can find and fix the problem
+-Add, remove and modify information of users and cars<br/>
+-Report car with issue, then the engineer can find and fix the problem<br/>
 <br/>
 Engineer: <br/>
--Check the reported car’s location in the web page
+-Check the reported car’s location in the web page<br/>
 <br/>
 Manager: <br/>
--See all the charts about the business status
+-See all the charts about the business status<br/>
 <br/>
 Customers: <br/>
--Book a car
+-Book a car<br/>
--Cancel a booking
+-Cancel a booking<br/>
--Search for a car
+-Search for a car<br/>
 <br/>
 System:<br/>
--Send email to engineer when a report is created
+-Send email to engineer when a report is created<br/>
--Add a event to user Google Calendar when book a car -Display the location of the car in Google Map
+-Add a event to user Google Calendar when book a car<br/>
+-Display the location of the car in Google Map<br/>

 #### Backend: Built using Flask framework